VishalVSV/TarangBot/README.md

 ### The spectate command
 The bot also provides a command to spectate events in the competition itself.
 The command matches the event name fuzzily so spelling mistakes do not matter.
 Sometimes if the bot is confident it may offer a suggestion, replying with yes will move you to the event it thinks you wanted to go to.

+#### PS: If you are a participant and found this, good job there is nothing to see here except for stupid amount of code.